Nether Silton: Housing

 From the graph showing the changing number of houses in Nether Silton, the number of houses in the village has varied only slightly and remained constantly low.
 In 1881 the number of houses was 40, and in 2001 the number of houses remained at 40.
 Although there has not always been the same number of houses in the area, there have only been minor fluctuations in the total number of houses.

 Church

-All Saints Church in Nether Silton serves the Leake Parish.
+All Saints' Church, Nether Silton serves the Leake Parish.
 In 1812 the church was rebuilt and in 1878 it was enlarged.
 The altar rails may originate from HMS Dreadnought.
 The stained glass windows in the church are in remembrance of the Scaife family, who originally came from the area of Thirsk in North Yorkshire and were known as the Mowbray Scaifes.
 All Saints Church is part of the Imperial War Museum Project.
 The adjacent photo shows a Roll of Honour, War Memorial on display at the church, for those who served in the First World War and Second World War.

-Public house

-Gold Cup Inn is located in the centre of Nether Silton, it is now under new ownership and has been refurbished.